 Current Graduate Students

-Aimee Caya is a first year PhD student studying late medieval art with Elina Gertsman.
+Aimee Caya is a second year PhD student studying late medieval art with Elina Gertsman.
 She is particularly interested in notions of the medieval body, viewer reception, materiality, and most recently, the visual culture of play.
 She knits and writes fiction in her spare time, and makes frequent sojourns to the Cleveland Museum of Art’s medieval galleries.

-Julie A. Dansereau-Tackett is a third-year doctoral student specializing in eighteenth- and nineteenth-century French painting and sculpture, and the history of photography in Europe and the United States.
+Julie A. Dansereau-Tackett is a fourth doctoral student specializing in eighteenth- and nineteenth-century French painting and sculpture, and the history of photography in Europe and the United States.
 Her research interests include the intersections of fine art, consumerism, new technologies, and emerging markets in contemporary arts of the late nineteenth-century, especially in relation to the great international expositions of that period.
 Julie has presented papers in the US and Canada on a variety of subjects including marginality and marketing strategies of the early Impressionists, late nineteenth-century painting in dialogue with growing French nationalism and tourism as an emerging market, and the development of an open market and its effects on mass production in early Netherlandish painting.
 She is also published in Myth and Mystique: Cleveland’s Gothic Table Fountain, a catalogue accompanying Cleveland’s centennial focus exhibition of the same name.
 After receiving her B.A. in art history and theatre from Baldwin-Wallace University and her M.A. in art history and museums studies from Case Western Reserve University, Julie held positions as the research assistant to Dr. William Robinson, curator of Modern European Painting and Sculpture at the Cleveland Museum of Art; education manager for the Zanesville Museum of Art; adjunct faculty member of Kent State University, Ohio University, and Cleveland State University; and Gallery Talk Lecturer and Development Associate for Reports and Record Integrity at the National Gallery of Art.
 The joint program between Case and the Cleveland Museum of Art, which allows students the opportunity to take courses with museum curators and conservators and to be involved with collection-focused research for special exhibition development and publications, was a deciding factor in Julie returning to the Cleveland area for her doctoral work.
 At the core of the newly-redesigned joint doctoral program is the year-long CMA curatorial internship that she is currently undertaking in the department of Modern European Painting and Sculpture.
 This internship has allowed her to further develop her skills in curatorial work, as she is cataloguing Cleveland’s collections of modern Scandinavian paintings, Rodin sculpture, and Picasso paintings, and is developing a focus exhibition concept.

 Dominique DeLuca received her B.A. in Art History at Bryn Mawr College where she developed an interest in all things weird and wonderful about medieval art.
 After graduating, she attended the Christie’s Education program in London, receiving a degree in Art History and Art-World Practice of Early European Art, and shifted focus to later medieval and Gothic works of art.
 After moving to Washington, D.C. she worked as a gallery assistant to an antiquities dealer in Georgetown for two years before relocating to Cleveland and entering the CWRU School of Graduate Studies where she received her M.A. in Art History and Museum Studies.
-She is now in her third year of the Art History Ph.D. program studying late medieval art.
+She is now in her fourth year of the Art History Ph.D. program studying late medieval art.
 As a graduate student at CWRU, she has been able to work extensively with objects and staff from the Cleveland Museum of Art, including a year and a half spent as a curatorial intern in the Indian and Southeast Asian Art department where she was involved in the development of the 2016 exhibition Art and Stories from Mughal India and its catalogue.
 Now, as a curatorial intern with the department of Medieval Art, one of her current projects is researching the history of the museum’s collection of Limoges enamels.
 Her early academic work focused on issues concerning the intersection of the courtly and macabre or grotesque in medieval art.
 Her current specialties are manuscript illumination in France and Germany, 1200–1400, and wooden sculpture in northern Europe, 1200–1500, focusing on issues of image and presence in religious art.

-Kylie Fisher is a second-year Ph.D. student and Andrew W. Mellon Foundation Fellow in Art History.
+Kylie Fisher is a third year Ph.D. student and Andrew W. Mellon Foundation Fellow in Art History.
 She specializes in Italian Renaissance art with a focus on print history and culture.
 Kylie earned her B.A. in Art History and Government from Smith College, and received her M.A. in History of Art from the Courtauld Institute of Art.
 She enjoys the unique opportunity of collaborating with CMA curatorial and conservation staff through her coursework, and looks forward to exploring the CMA’s print collection in greater depth during her third-year internship.

-Lauryn Smith is currently a first year in the doctoral program specializing in 17th century Dutch painting.
+Lauryn Smith is currently a in her second year in the doctoral program specializing in 17th century Dutch painting.
 Her current research interests include gender issues, patronage, and the history of collecting and collections.
 An aspiring museum curator, Lauryn is delighted to be a part of the joint program with the Cleveland Museum of Art, whose outstanding collection of 17th century Dutch painting enticed her to make the move from Toronto to the Midwest.
 In her spare time, Lauryn enjoys exploring Ohio and trying new vegan recipes.

 Bing Wang concentrates on photographs of China between the 1840s and the 1930s.
 In addition to studying the rich collections at the Cleveland Museum of Art, she is also working on Chinese and East Asian art and the history of photography more broadly.
 She holds a bachelor’s degree in Museology from China, where she accumulated a thorough knowledge of Chinese history and art.
 After she became a certificated photographer in China, her aspiration to obtain a richer understanding of photography as an art form and an image-making technique drove her to join the photography track in the Film and Photography Preservation and Collections Management (F+PPCM) Master of Arts, a collaborative program between Ryerson University, Toronto, and George Eastman Museum in Rochester, New York.
 During her one-year residence at Eastman Museum, besides extensively researching the collections, she also gained hands-on experiences with various historical photographic processes, such as Daguerreotype and wet/dry collodion.
 After finishing her master’s thesis at Eastman Museum, she completed additional courses in film studies within the F+PPCM program, which further enhanced her understanding of historical image-capturing processes and placing her expertise in photography into a new context.